A Partial Seams Patchwork Design

 This time we add connector corners at the end to change the look and create the 'O'.

 If you'd prefer to skip partial seams, you can easily piece this block using the Shoofly block pattern.
 Simply change the color placement.

-Big O looks terrific paired with an 'X' block for a 'kisses and hugs' quilt.
+Big O looks terrific paired with an 'X' block, like the 'Cotton Boll', for a 'kisses and hugs' quilt.
 Perfect for a young child or new baby.